F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    ======================== ======================= ===================================================================
    Property                 Options                 Description/Notes
    ======================== ======================= ===================================================================
    scopingTags              -                       Provide a key/value pair that you have assigned to the resources in your cloud environment.
 This serves as the general "deployment" scoping tag.
+This property is required for AWS configurations.
 See the :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details on required additional tags.
    ------------------------ ----------------------- -------------------------------------------------------------------
    addressGroupDefinitions  -                       Provide address objects to failover.
 If you use this, you do not need to tag external address resources.
 See the :ref:`aws`, :ref:`gcp`, and :ref:`azure` sections for more details of address types.
    ======================== ======================= ===================================================================

 |

-IMPORTANT: In AWS, the scopingTags is required in all configurations (for example, even when failoverAddresses is disabled and only failing over routes):
+..
+Important:: In AWS, the ``scopingTags`` property is required in all configurations (for example, even when failoverAddresses is disabled and only failing over routes) as it is leveraged internally to map the peer BIG-IP's NICs.

 .. code-block:: json